 And exploring the alternatives between outsourcing or building marketing teams is the best next step.

 Setting up the right KPIs (key performance indicators) is an art.

 The most common response I get while chatting with clients regarding KPIs is “revenue“.

 Of course, revenue growth is the ultimate goal for almost any business.
 But it is achievable through multiple channels.
 Each representing a chain of techniques and events leading to a sale or a conversion.

 The lack of direction — and the vagueness of a strategy — won’t lead to a tight process, a measurable one that gets the job done.

 2.4.
 Building a Corporate Brand

-A powerful brand can go a very long way.
+A powerful brand can go a very, very long way.

 Most reputable and well-known brands in the world can afford to:

 - Get thousands of job applications at no cost